Indefinite Leave to Remain (ILR)

 You can qualify for Indefinite Leave to Remain through various routes, most commonly where you are in the UK with permission as a partner, family member, certain workers, continuous and long-term lawful residence and those with ancestry ties.

-The dependent child of a British citizen or a person who is settled in the UK may be given immediate permission to remain indefinitely, and refugees who are resettled in the UK through the Gateway Protection Programme will automatically be granted immediate permission.
+The dependent child of a British citizen or a person who is settled in the UK may be given immediate permission to remain indefinitely, and refugees who are resettled in the UK automatically be granted immediate permission.

-For more information about Spouse Visas click the following link: Spouse Visa UK
+For more information about Partner Visas click the following link: Partner Visa.

 Make An Application